ARKTIK-Initiative/ARKTIK/hybrid_philosophy/Articles and Essays on Hybrid Philosophy/living_at_the_crossroads.md

 ---

-*Written by [Your Name] with contributions from OpenAI’s Assistant, dedicated to supporting hybrids on their journey of self-discovery and integration.*
+*Written by J Michael F. Morris with contributions from OpenAI’s Assistant, dedicated to supporting hybrids on their journey of self-discovery and integration.*